Puzz Loop

-Puzz Loop is an arcade tile-matching puzzle game developed by Mitchell Corporation and released in 1998 for Japan and North America and 1999 for Europe.
+Puzz Loop is an arcade tile-matching puzzle game developed by Mitchell Corporation and released in 1998 in Japan and North America and 1999 in Europe.
 It was later ported to the Game Boy Color, PlayStation and Samsung Nuon DVD players under the name Ballistic.
 The original Puzz Loop game was also known by this title.
 In 2008, publisher Hudson Soft released the game on App Store for the iPhone and iPod Touch.
 There was a Neo Geo Pocket Color version of the game initially planned to be published by SNK, but cancelled due to bankruptcy of the original incarnation of the company.

 The original Puzz Loop was followed by a sequel, Puzz Loop 2, in 2001.

 Gameplay

 In the game, marbles of different colors roll down a spiral path towards a central goal, which the player must stop by shooting new marbles using a cannon into the oncoming ones.
 The marbles disappear if player matches three or more marbles of the same color.
-In addition, collecting bonus items attached to marbles can, for example, temporarily slow down the rate the marbles advance or cause all marbles of the same color to disappear.

-The game is over once the marbles are pushed over the goal threshold.
+In addition, collecting bonus items, for example, attached to marbles can temporarily slow down the rate the marbles advance or cause all the marbles of the same color to disappear.
+Once the marbles are pushed over the goal threshold, the game is over.